publications

 4.6.2 Data leaks

-Data ending up with a wrong party, deliberately or unintentionally.
+A data leak occurs when data ends up with a wrong party, deliberately or unintentionally.
 This may occur either through an IT error (close to traditional data security threats) or by a party transmitting the information, its subset or a data model built from the data to a third party.
 In data leaks, mistakes made by users and incompetence often play an essential role.
 These can be reduced by means of education and training, as described below.
 Data leaks may also take place in such a way that data has been used for a purpose such as teaching artificial intelligence, with some confidential information having remained in the AI model, which may thus leak to outsiders through the model.

 4.6.3 Responsibility for data